typedb/typedb-studio/README.md

 ### Reasoning and Explanations
 [![Inference Visualisation](./images/infer_vis_1.png)](./images/infer_vis_1.png)
-Select infer and explain, then double click highlighted inferred concepts to retrieve their explanations and visualise how the fact was inferred.
+Select infer and explain, then double-click highlighted inferred concepts to retrieve their explanations and visualise how the fact was inferred.

 ### Log Output
 [![Log Output](./images/log_output_1.png)](./images/log_output_1.png)
 Log output behaviour you might be familiar with from [TypeDB Console](https://docs.vaticle.com/docs/console/console) is available to you within Studio as well.
 Searching for and understanding your data within TypeDB has never been easier.